-Ukraine: Parliament reappoints Foreign Minister Pavlo Klimkin and Defense Minister Stepan Poltorak, while Natalia Yaresko becomes finance minister.
+Ukraine: Parliament reappoints Foreign Minister Pavlo Klimkin and Defense Minister Stepan Poltorak, while Nataliya Yaresko becomes finance minister.

 Uruguay: President-elect Tabaré Vázquez designates Rodolfo Nin Novoa as foreign minister and Danilo Astori as economy and finance minister, with Eleuterio Fernández Huidobro to remain defense minister and Eduardo Bonomi interior minister.

 Indonesia: Former governor of Kalimantan Barat (1977-88) Soedjiman dies.